clamity-toolbox/clamity-guide/docs/Man Pages/clamity.md

 	Local settings and data are stored in $CLAMITY_HOME (defaults to
 	$HOME/.clamity).

-	The clamity guides can be found at https://clamity.com/guides/ .
+	The clamity user guide can be found at https://user-guide.clamity.com/

 CLAMITY COMMANDS